 Harris County was HUD identified as one of the "most impacted and distressed" areas in the State's Action Plan and Federal Register, Vol. 83, No. 28, February 9, 2017.
-This local SAP primarily considers and addresses unmet housing by allocating 81 percent of CDBG-DR funding to housing related activities.
+Harris County or the GLO will manage this direct allocation.
+This local SAP primarily considers and addresses unmet housing by allocating 62 percent of CDBG-DR funding to housing related activities.
 Harris County has developed its program categories based on need and the County's public consultation process.
-Housing programs include: homeowner assistance program; buyout, affordable single-family housing preservation program; homeowner reimbursement program; affordable rental program; and single-family new construction program.
+Housing programs include: residential and commercial buyout program; homeowner reimbursement program; affordable rental program, and single family new construction program.
 The programs were developed to meet CDBG-DR, federal and state requirements and regulations, and to implement the long-term recovery of housing as efficiently and expeditiously as possible.
 It is anticipated that public service type activities may need to be utilized to complement these housing programs.
 Public service activities may include, but are not limited to, case management, housing counseling, legal counseling, job training, mental health, and general health services.

-The majority of the funds have been allocated to assist renters through the affordable rental program (acquisition, rehabilitation, and new construction of affordable rental units) and homeowners through the reimbursement of repairs, rehabilitation, and reconstruction of their homes.
-Funds have been allocated for residential buyouts and acquisition to remove homes from harm's way and to compliment the removal of unsafe housing, the construction of new single-family housing, and the acquisition/rehabilitation of existing single-family housing.
+The majority of the funds have been allocated to assist renters through the affordable rental program (acquisition, rehabilitation, and new construction of affordable rental units) and homeowners through the reimbursement of repairs.
+Funds have been allocated for residential buyouts and acquisition to remove homes from harm's way and to complement the removal of unsafe housing.